When it comes to building an awesome product, your job is never done. Ever.

 If you already use a survey tool for other purposes, it’s a no-brainer to use it for customer feedback, too.
 Some of the most common survey tools include SurveyMonkey, Typeform, and Jotform.
 If you’re tight on budget, Google Forms can be effective, as well.

 In-app messaging tools

 We know a thing or two about in-app messaging here at Appcues; it’s kind of our bread and butter.
 By using a tool like Appcues to send the right feedback requests and questions to the right users when it’s appropriate, you can get incredible real-time feedback from customers without interrupting their workflow.

 If you offer a mobile app for your product, consider implementing push notifications to alert users about new features, service updates—even appropriately timed review requests or feedback surveys.
 Tools like Twilio and Pushwoosh help with this method.

 Ready to hear what your users have to say?

-And by focusing your outreach to the people who love your product the most, you will be sure to get the most detailed and honest feedback you could hope for.
+And by focusing your outreach to the people who love your product the most, you will be sure to get the most detailed and honest in-app feedback you could hope for.